Two-A-Days

 Two-A-Days is an MTV reality show that chronicled the lives of teens at Hoover High School in Hoover, Alabama, a suburb of nearby Birmingham.
 It focused on the members of the school's highly rated Hoover Buccaneers football team during the season, while they balanced athletics with school and relationships.

-The show premiered on August 23, 2006, at 10:30 P.M.
-EDT and subsequently was broadcast weekly on Wednesdays at the same time.
-The show began on MTV Canada on September 7, 2006, at 10 P.M.
-EDT.
-Repeat episodes of the show are also shown on CMT, MTV's sister channel, at various times.
+The show premiered on August 23, 2006 in the US and premiered on MTV Canada on September 7, 2006.
+Repeat episodes of the show are also shown on CMT.

 In Hoover, the show's premiere episode was shown to the cast, their families and supporters at a local theater; the event was staged as a movie premiere, with the traditional red carpet replaced by a carpet of artificial turf, complete with stripes as would be found on a football field.
 The second season began on Tuesday, January 30, 2007.

 Season 1

 Two-A-Days debuted on August 23, 2006, with a 60-minute pilot episode and continued with eight additional episodes that lasted 30 minutes each.
 The first season followed the Hoover Buccaneers football team during the 2005 season while they competed for their fourth consecutive state championship and dealt with many obstacles along the way.
 In the pilot episode, the Buccaneers defeated Nease High School of Florida, a team led by 2007 Heisman Trophy winner Tim Tebow.